 New Testament churches were

 a community.
-It was more than just seeing each other once or twice a week across
+It was more than just seeing people once or twice a week across

-the isle at a church service.
+the aisle at a church service.
 Rather than being a collection of families, the

 But they didn't just have community.
 They

 had shared theology.
 In fact, their very sense of community came from their shared